-But the good news is you can naturally rebalance your hormones and eliminate hormonal acne to achieve picture perfect skin.
-You just need pinpoint your exact hormone imbalance first before you jump into treatment.
+But the good news is you can naturally rebalance your hormones and eliminate hormonal acne to achieve picture-perfect skin.
+You just need to pinpoint your exact hormone imbalance first before you jump into treatment.

 Now there are two main hormone imbalances driving hormonal acne.